Privacy Policy

 We do not use tracking pixels, web beacons, or invisible images.

-We do not build behavioral profiles.
-We do not track you across websites.
-We do not fingerprint your browser for advertising purposes.
+We do not build behavioral profiles or fingerprint your browser for advertising.

 We do not send unsolicited email.
-If you receive email from us, it is because you submitted the contact form or subscribed to the newsletter.
-Both require your explicit action.
+If you receive email from us, it is because you submitted a form or subscribed to the newsletter.

-What Plausible shows us: total page views, which pages are visited, which country visitors are in (derived from IP, then the IP is discarded), what browser and device type they use, and where they came from (Google, Twitter, direct link, etc.).
-All of this is aggregate.
-We cannot identify any individual visitor.
+What Plausible shows us: total page views, which pages are visited, which country visitors are in, what browser and device type they use, and where they came from.
+All of it aggregate.

 Plausible's data policy: plausible.io/data-policy